cielsys/RoboND-Kinematics-Project/writeup.md

 as well as to separate the various concerns.
 The notebook permitted me to create tables of output and analysis.

-Additionally I moved calculation of common transforms and paramaters out of the main loop into one time init code.
+I moved calculation of common transforms and paramaters out of the main loop into one time init code.
 This was to keep the main loop clear of debris and because the transform calculations can take alot of time.
 I created a save to file mechanism until I realized that simplify(transform) wasn't needed in practice.

+Additionally I created IK_utils.py that has many object conversions and print functions used in the dev debug notebook

 ### Enviro-Odyssey
 **tldr:** It took me a long time to get a working environment.<br/>